 The basic local alignment search tool (BLAST) [1,2] is known for its speed and results, which is also a primary step in sequence analysis.
-The ever increasing demand of processing huge amount of genomic data has led to the development of new scalable and highly efficient computational tools/algorithms.
+The ever-increasing demand for processing huge amount of genomic data has led to the development of new scalable and highly efficient computational tools/algorithms.
 For example, MapReduce is the most widely accepted framework which supports design patterns representing general reusable solutions to some problems including biological assembly and is highly efficient to handle large datasets running over hundreds to thousands of processing nodes .
 But the implementation frameworks of MapReduce (such as Hadoop) limits its capability to process smaller data.
-Continue reading “SparkBLAST: Introduction” »
+Keep Reading

 With the ever-increasing amount of biological data being generated with the advanced tools and techniques, a number of suitable ways have been simultaneously developed to handle this vast amount of data in order to make it presentable, accessible and arranged in a logical order to increase workability with the data.
 Due to the nature of the data being voluminous, Big Data management methods have shown their capabilities to make the biological data effectively managed both in terms of accessibility as well as cost.

 After a lot of work in the field of bioinformatics, many of the living organisms’ genome has been sequenced and a lot of information has been generated at RNA and protein level.
 This has given rise to a huge amounts of biological data whose storage is a issue now a days, because such an enormous data cannot be stored on a personal computer or on a local server.
 For this purpose cloud computing, a practice to manage, and process data by using remote servers hosted on internet has been introduced in bioinformatics, though the origin of cloud computing is not very clear.